Hand Knotted vs Hand Tufted Carpet — What Is the Difference?

 Bhadohi, Uttar Pradesh is unique in India in maintaining both hand-knotting and hand-tufting traditions at scale.
 The region has been the production centre for hand-knotted export carpets since the Mughal era, when Persian weaving techniques were introduced by royal patronage.
 The hand-tufting technique arrived in the latter half of the 20th century as a way to democratise high-quality handmade carpet production.

 Today, Bhadohi artisans are some of the most skilled carpet craftspeople in the world, practising both traditions.
-The Bhadohi-Mirzapur-Varanasi carpet belt accounts for approximately 85% of India's carpet exports, valued at over ₹12,000 crore annually.
+The Bhadohi-Mirzapur-Varanasi carpet belt accounts for a major share of India's carpet exports and centuries of weaving heritage.
 Every Rug Store carpet carries this heritage.

 Frequently Asked Questions — Hand Knotted vs Hand Tufted Carpet India